One drawback to renting is not being able to change things. In this post there are 8 how-to ideas for rental kitchens. Let’s see what we can do.

 Unless you’re strictly prohibited, you can add shelves.
-As long as you put things back the way they were when you first leased your home.
+As long as you put things back the way they were when you leased your home, you can probably still get your deposit back when you leave.

 The good thing is, you can take your wall shelves with you!

 Lighting is usually another problem.
 I know in my bathroom I have that old strip lighting that I’m dying to change.
-Add a chandelier to spice things up.
+You could even add a chandelier to spice things up.

 Just make sure you hire someone who knows what they’re doing!
-Unless you are one of those DIYers that can do it themselves.
+Unless you are one of those DIYers who is experienced in electrical work.

 Embellish what you already have.
 These white cabinets are pretty boring.
 But adding the lace trim adds to the shelves above, personalizing them a bit.